1on1pt/World_Weather_Analysis/README.md

 ### Statistal Analysis of Weather Parameters

-Additional statatistical analysis was performed to determine the relationship between latitude and the following weather parameters:
+A statatistical analysis was performed to determine the relationship between latitude and the following weather parameters:
 * Maximum Temperature
 * % Humidity
 * % Cloudiness